omeka/classic-enduser/docs/Installation/Installation.md

 Check System Requirements
 ----------------------------------------------------------------
-Before installing, check to make sure your server meets the [system requirements](/System_Requirements.md)
+Before installing, check to make sure your server meets the [system requirements](/System_Requirements)

-Instructions for installing Omeka on several Linux distributions, including Fedora, OpenSuse, and Ubuntu can be found on the [Preparing to Install](/Preparing_to_Install.md) page.

 ## Preparing to Install
 Before installing Omeka, make sure your web server meets our basic [system requirements](/System_Requirements.md).
 These are standard requirements that are available by most web hosting services.
 Once these system requirements are met, all you need to do is install the Omeka software:

 ### Upgrading Your System